turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - GetCapsule() : Capsule	-- returns the capsule representing the character
 - GetFacing() : Vector	-- returns the immediate facing of the character
 - GetFacingSmoothed() : Vector	-- returns the smoothed facing of the character
+- GetRelativeOffset() : Vector	-- returns the relative offset (relative to facing direction)

 - SetPathGoal(Vector goal, VoxelGrid voxelgrid)	-- Set the goal for path finding, it will be processed the next time the scene is updated.
 You can get the results by accessing the pathquery object of the character with GetPathQuery().
 - GetPathQuery() : PathQuery	-- returns the PathQuery object of this character